OpenSourceEconomics/econ-project-templates/docs/src/quickstart.rst

 For Newcomers
 =============

-For newcomers, it is advisable to first follow the steps of installation listed here :ref:`dialogue`.
+For newcomers, it is advisable to first follow the steps of installation listed here :ref:`dialog`.
 Every installation comes with a working example in the language of your choosing (Python, R, Stata or Matlab).
-The documentation then guides you through this example step-by-step.
+The documentation, then, guides you through this example step-by-step.

-.. _dialogue:
+.. _dialog:

 Getting started
 ===============